 $box \langle type

-angle \left[= \langle smart_bool
+angle \mid = \langle smart_bool

-angle
+angle \mid$

-ight]$

-(neg.: $dont_box$)
+$(neg.: dont_box)$

 Specifies whether Nitpick should attempt to wrap ("box") a given function or product type in an isomorphic datatype internally.
 Boxing is an effective mean to reduce the search space and speed up Nitpick, because the isomorphic datatype is approximated by a subset of the possible function or pair values.
 Like other drastic optimizations, it can also prevent the discovery of counterexamples.
 The option can take the following values: